This is one of the best movies of 2017

 The Lost City of Z is also a cracking adventure film, owing in large part to Gray’s painterly eye and his grounded sense of tension.
 Never one to succumb to bombast, Gray has a matter-of-fact approach to material that means that even something as gory as a piranha attack doesn’t devolve into disaster-movie theatrics.
 Hunnam and (particularly) Miller have never been better.
 Were this film coming out in December and not saddled with the peculiar brand of disinterest that Gray usually garners, Miller’s performance would be Oscar-worthy.
 As it stands, The Lost City of Z is just one of the best movies of the year thus far. ■

 The Lost City of Z is in theatres now.
-Watch the trailer:
+Watch the trailer here:

 No Replies to "This is one of the best movies of 2017"